 In an article by Andy Roark, DVM, MS and W. Dane Foxwell, they showed that a satisfied customer is more likely to become a loyal customer, which is important for two bottom-line reasons.
 First, the cost of attracting a new client can be as much as 10 times the cost of retaining an existing one.
 Second, satisfied and loyal customers are more willing to pay higher prices than neutral or dissatisfied clients.

-There are plenty of opinions out there as to what good customer service is or is not, and they can vary depending if you are asking the customer or the business.
-However, there are undisputed results from some pretty amazing customer centric organizations that have driven outstanding retention results that continue to stand the test of time.
-Although they are all big companies now they were once little, they just did big things to become super successful.
+There are plenty of opinions out there as to what good customer service is or is not, and they can vary depending on whether you are asking the customer or the business.
+However, these customer-centric organizations have driven outstanding retention results that continue to stand the test of time.
+Although they are all big companies now, they were once little – they just did big things to become super successful.

-Here are three tips from three best customer service companies that you can use to create a better customer experience even in the smallest practice:
+Here are three tips from three best customer service companies that you can use to create a better customer experience for any veterinary practice – big or small:

 1. Disney – It’s all about the memorable moments

 While there are amusement parks all over the world, there are none that compare to the Disney parks.
 Disney is called the “Happiest place on Earth” because they provide memorable experiences for their guests.
 In the book “If Disney Ran Your Hospital” by Fred Lee, the author says that customer satisfaction is fool’s gold.
 It looks valuable and we all like seeing high patient satisfaction scores but it doesn’t mean patients will be loyal to your business.
 Loyalty is generated by “memorable things that happen that we didn’t expect.”